simplex-chat/simplexmq/protocol/xftp.md

 #### Register new file chunk

-  FNEW :: FileInfo -> NonEmpty RcvPublicAuthKey -> Maybe BasicAuth -> FileCommand FSender

 This command is sent by the sender to the XFTP server to register a new file chunk.

+Servers SHOULD support basic auth with this command, to allow only server owners and trusted users to create file chunks on the servers.

 The syntax is:

 ```abnf
 register = %s"FNEW " fileInfo rcvPublicAuthKeys basicAuth